Code10965/SE_25/README.md

 - from sklearn.model_selection: GridSearchCV
 - from sklearn.model_selection: train_test_split

-# 3. Steps to Reproduce:
+# 3. Steps to reproduce:
 Please follow these steps:
 1. install the required libraries
 2. select the repository 'SE_25'